tfoxo/System.Cor3/README.md

 This projects' source code licensing defaults to [MIT] license (providing credit where it is due where necessary).

 For dependency licensing information, consult the project directory and/or the LICENSE.md.

-Currently, this project is in alpha stages (pre-release) where more (proper) attention is to be paid to attribution in many of the projects that have not yet migrated up here.

 ## LOG